expired tofu

 Frozen tofu

 You can freeze tofu for more extended storage.
-Although it can probably take significantly longer, it is recommended that you freeze the tofu for a maximum of four to five months.
+Although it can probably take significantly longer, it is recommended that you freeze tofu for a maximum of four to five months.

 Cooked tofu